GSA-TTS/federal-website-standards/standards/site-search.md

 - On a mobile view, the search function should be outside of the mobile menu or at the top of the mobile menu.
 - The search function should be a site-wide global search.
 When appropriate for your users, the search feature could search subsets of content (e.g., help, blog, videos).

 NOTE: [The U.S. Web Design System (USWDS) search component](https://designsystem.digital.gov/components/search/) does not currently align with all of the relevant acceptance criteria for this draft standard.
-The USWDS search component will be updated before this standard moves to the pending phase.
+USWDS will update its search component before this standard moves to the pending phase.
 USWDS and the federal website standards will always aim to be in alignment.

 ## Read more